Frequently Asked Questions

 May I bring my children to the Rodeo?
 Is there a discount for children?

-Yes!
 All ages are welcome.
 Small children two and under, that do not occupy a seat, are free.
-Children twelve and under receive a $2 discount, but must be purchased through the ticket office to receive the discount.
+There are no other child discounts available.

 How long does it last?